Project studio: B5 Bachelor Auftragsprojekt “Is Berlin a Walkable City?”

 Instructor: Dr. Arch.
 Antonella Radicchi

-A broad range of research methods can be applied for the investigation of the case studies, such as: literature and policy documents review, press scanning, interviews with stakeholders and local residents, spatial and statistical analysis, case study analysis, behaviouralmapping, ethnographic and auto-ethnographic methods.
+A broad range of research methods can be applied for the investigation of the case studies such as review and content analysis of literature and policy documents, media and press scanning, interviews with stakeholders and local residents, statistics, spatial analysis, behavioural and mind mapping, sensory ethnographic methods (such as senses walks), multimodal tools (e.g., combining audio, visual and text content).

 TU Berlin, Institute of Urban and Regional Planning.